avocado136/avocado136.github.io/_posts/2024-07-01-tomwspecialty.md

 Interestingly, even participants with a background in statistics often fail to make the correct decision.
 This is a common pitfall in thinking where base rates are completely ignored.

 # Tom W’s specialty under mathematical perspective
-In this section, let’s mathematically formalize the Tom W’s specialty problem using Bayesian Theorem.
+In this section, let’s mathematically formalize the Tom W’s specialty problem using Bayes' Theorem

 $$
 \begin{equation}
     P(A∣B)=\frac{P(A).P(B∣A)}{P(B)}
     % \label{eq:1}
 \end{equation}
 $$

 where:
 - $$P(A∣B)$$: Posterior, the probability of $$A$$ given $$B$$
 - $$P(A)$$: Prior, the probability of $$A$$ without any evidence